danpeirce/danpeirce.github.io/2018/trinketm0/motor-mosfet.md

 # Trinket M0 MOSFET and Motor

 Simple example of Trinket M0 controlling a motor with a power MOSFET.
+The trinket M0 digital output can only sourse 7 mA.
+The motot in this example has a stall current of 500 mA so the trinket M0 can not drive the motor directly.

 ## Power MOSFET